JGarza189/oncological-modeling/Supplement/parameter.selection.md

 - **High**: 120 mg/kg × 81 kg = 9,720 mg

 #### Cyclophosphamide and cancer: golden anniversary (Emadi et al., 2009)
 > "The dosage, and hence toxicity profile, of cyclophosphamide varies widely depending on the clinical indication.
-For the purpose of this review, we somewhat arbitrarily define the dosages of cyclophosphamide as follows:
+For the purpose of this review, we somewhat arbitrarily define the dosages of cyclophosphamide as follows"
 > - **Low dose**: 1–3 mg/kg (40–120 mg/m²), usually administered orally daily.
 > - **Intermediate** or **pulse dose**: 15–40 mg/kg (600–1,500 mg/m²), usually administered intravenously every 3–4 weeks.
 > - **High dose**: >120 mg/kg (>5,000 mg/m²), most commonly administered over 2–4 days as conditioning for bone marrow transplantation.